-The type of water softener salt you purchase might depend on your household’s water hardness.
+The type of water softener salt you purchase should depend on your household’s water hardness.

 Type of water softener

-Salt based water softeners only add a very small amount of sodium to your water, but if you’re pickier with the water you drink, you might not enjoy the taste of sodium-softened water.
-In this case, you could consider potassium chloride salt, which doesn’t have the same salty taste as sodium chloride.
+Salt-based water softeners only add a very small amount of sodium to your water, but if you don’t enjoy the taste of sodium-softened water, consider potassium chloride.

 Softener maintenance & upkeep